cybrxkhan/RICE-for-CK3/README.md

 3. Launch CKIII and select RICE in the launcher.
 4. Enjoy and play!

-NOTE: If you are re-installing a mod manually, delete the old version of the mod first before copy and pasting the new one!
-While it's not always necessary, it's a good habit to do to prevent any potential issues.
+NOTE: **If you are re-installing a mod manually, delete the old version of the mod first before copy and pasting the new one!
+It's a good habit to do to prevent potential issues.**

 ## Latest Changelog

-### Version 1.5.4 "Philae"
+### Version 1.5.5 "Philae"

-- Behind the scenes effects now happen before a new game starts, meaning you can see it on the map!
-Thanks to Celticus for letting me know how it works
+- Added Tarim Basin Flavor Pack: Cities of the Silk Road
-- Popup event to choose to play Thabit ibn Qurra or his descendant Ibn Nabhan will now only trigger for the Caliph or whoever has Harran at game start
+- Added 13 Chinese themed soundtracks
-- RICE New Playable Characters game rule renamed to RICE Starting Flavor Events
+- Added German translations for much of RICE, thanks to Dillo for the hard work!
-- Added several playable historical Egyptian characters for 867 CE, including Tulunid officials and various rebels active at the time, and tweaked the starting situation
+- Added Hephthalite namelist
-- Integrated Honor Codes and Desert Poetry traditions from Henry's Better Bedouin Culture mod - many thanks to Henry for generously offering me the code!
+- Added new COA for Zunbil and Turkishahi/Nandin dynasties
-- Added Himyarite namelist
+- Bedouin Honor Code and Bedouin Oral Poetry are now locked to the Arabic heritage
-- Gave Ibn Tulun a few more children
+- Tweaked AI for character interactions
-- Shukayr and Ibn Muddabir now start off as allies
+- Reduced opinion bonus from Kalymnian sponge interaction
-- Ibn Tulun starts off with the “Emmity Towards Ruthless Egyptian Officials” opinion modifier towards Shukayr and Ibn Muddabir, which allows him to imprison them and revoke titles
+- RICE’s Sinosphere scripted trigger now correctly includes various cultures it didn’t before
-- Shukayr and Ibn Muddabir start off with more gold, giving them both a chance to resist Ibn Tulun and to reflect their ruthless tax measures
+- Nerfed the negate health penalty effect for some modifiers
-- Yeniseian culture now also has Forest Folk tradition
+- Added Hubal as the high god name for Hubalists (will expand on deity list in the future)
-- Peristani and Burusho cultures now have the Frequent Festivities traditions
+- Fixed England Charter Fair event from triggering again even after it already happened
-- Reduced bonuses for Children of the Nile tradition
+- Fixed Ibn Tulun starting with two education traits
-- Changed a few counties and rulers in the Pamir region from Mahayana to Theravada (based on historical Chinese sources): Wakhan, Khuttal, East and West Tokharistan, Kapisi
+- Fixed missing localization for “Old” versions of Semitic faiths
-- Moved Amazigh holy site of Ahaggar to Djanet due to it potentially causing inheritance issues
+- Fixed messy borders in Egypt if playing with Ibn Battuta's Legacy
 - Miscellaneous bugfixes